wavefrontHQ/wavefront-sdk-go/README.md

         MetricsPort : 2878,      // set this (typically 2878) to send metrics
-        DistributionPort: 40000, // set this (typically 40000) to send distributions TracingPort : 50000,     // set this to send tracing spans }
+        DistributionPort: 40000, // set this (typically 40000) to send distributions TracingPort : 50000,     // set this to send tracing spans

+        FlushIntervalSeconds: 1 // flush the buffer periodically, defaults to 1 second.
+    }

     sender, err := wavefront.NewProxySender(proxyCfg)